Jing-Quan-Wang/vitepress/src/index.md

-<p style="text-align:justify; text-justify:inter-ideograph;">Dr. Wang' s research interests are in the area of
+Dr. Wang' s research interests are in the area of

 <u>emerging contaminants, disinfection by-products, innovative treatment technology, and high value utilization of